 Alternatively, you can simply choose one body part; let’s say the right hand.
 Bring your attention to your thumb first, feeling the aliveness inside of your thumb without moving it.
 Slowly move your way through each finger and, ultimately, your palm.
 Move slowly and with care to sense the aliveness that is always present inside of your body.

-For some guidance in completing a full-body scan, you can lay down and listen to this guided meditation by Sri Sri Ravi Shankar:
+For some guidance in completing a full-body scan, you can lay down and listen to Yoga Nidra guided meditation by Sri Sri Ravi Shankar:

 Why Mindfulness is important for yogi: Final thoughts

 Although it will take some practice to get used to being more mindful, this is a powerful approach to life that gives anyone access to the power of engaging with the present moment.
 Many of us come to yoga because we are seeking a deeper connection with our true selves and the world, and by incorporating more mindfulness into our lifestyles, we will be able to deepen our existing practice beautifully.
 Mindfulness can be practiced by anyone at any time and is free to all.
 Start your mindful practice today, and see how the benefits start to show up in your own life.